-Question 1: Do I need a lawyer?
+Do I Need A lawyer?

 You must remember that when you are contacted by the insurance company for the other driver or the place where you were injured, that adjuster is not looking out for your best interests.
 The adjuster’s job is to pay as little as possible to get you to sign a general release.
 If you resolve the case without an attorney’s assistance you could lose very important rights.
 Most attorneys would be happy to give you an initial free consultation and we would urge you to contact an attorney before signing away any of your rights to recover for your own or a family member’s injuries.

 In many auto cases or other cases of traumatic injury, an injured person may at first not feel any pain.
 When the shock wears off then they truly appreciate the amount of injury done.
 It is also typical to see a period where the injury appears to go away, only later to come back even worse than before.
 If during this initial period of healing you sign a general release with an insurance company you give up your rights to later recover even if your injuries are found out to be very serious.
 Think carefully, before agreeing to waive your rights.
 It is always better to wait several months before agreeing to settle your case.
 Typically, the insurance company will still be willing to settle your case even with the additional delay.

-Answer 4: While no one can predict exactly how someone will respond if a claim is brought against them, our experience is that the person or company responsible for your injury has very little reaction to a claim.
+While no one can predict exactly how someone will respond if a claim is brought against them, our experience is that the person or company responsible for your injury has very little reaction to a claim.
 This is due to the fact that in almost every case we handle, the responsible party has liability insurance.
 The liability insurance company, which is a multi-million or multi-billion dollar business, is the one that pays your settlement and since it is their money, the insurance company really controls how your claim is handled and they provide the responsible party with a lawyer for free.
 Since the responsible party is not in control and their own money is not at stake, very often they are accepting of what they did to cause your injury and there is no “ill will”.

-Answer 5: Although many of these law firms from the bigger cities advertise throughout this area, advertisement does not guarantee success or better results.
-In many cases you will be better served by a local attorney.
+Although many of these law firms from the bigger cities advertise throughout this area, advertisement does not guarantee success or better results.
+In many cases, you will be better served by a local attorney.
 An attorney in your area may very well know the climate of the courtroom better and has the same resources available to them as the big city firms.
 Attorneys in this area may have as much or more experience than attorneys in the city firms.
 At the same time, attorneys in this area have more ties to the community and are always open to assist you with any problems as your case progresses.

-Answer 7: The mere reporting of an accident will not cause your insurance rates to go up.
+The mere reporting of an accident will not cause your insurance rates to go up.
 Instead, only if you are found at fault for the accident and only if your insurance company pays a certain amount of money will your insurance rate be affected.
 If you fail to report the accident to your insurance company, it could result in a loss of rights you may have, as well as leaving you exposed to a lawsuit from another driver.
 Remember you have spent a lot of money over the years for this insurance and the reason you paid all that money was in case of an accident.

-Answer 8: It should go without saying that in selecting an attorney you must be comfortable with the firm’s experience and integrity.
+It should go without saying that in selecting an attorney you must be comfortable with the firm’s experience and integrity.
 You should ask or investigate if the lawyers in a firm have been the subject of disciplinary complaints or actions.
 You should ask or investigate whether the attorneys in the firm have actually tried a case in front of a jury.
 You should ask or investigate what results they have earned in the past.
 Finally ask your family members, friends and people in the community about their experiences with a particular law firm.
 Just because a law firm spends millions of dollars in advertising does not mean that they are the right firm for you or that they will obtain better results.
 Would you select a doctor on the basis of who advertises more?